-Findings: AC 2019-2020: Target was met.
+Findings:

 AC 2020-2021: Target was not met.
+AC 2021-2022: Target was met.

-Analysis: In AC 2019-2020, the target for SLO 5 was met.
-In AC 2019-2020 a small cohort of candidates (n=6), enrolled in EDUC 5850, were evaluated on the revised rubric for this assessment, scoring an aggregate mean of 2.695/3.00 with a range of 2.50/3.00.
+Analysis: In AC 2020-2021, the target for SLO 5 was not met.
+In AC 2020-2021 a small cohort of candidates (n=7), enrolled in EDUC 5850, were evaluated on the revised rubric for this assessment, scoring an aggregate mean of 2.695/3.00 with a range of 2.50/3.00.
 Lowest scores included meeting criteria for comparing research studies, drawing conclusions from the research, and making recommendations for future studies.
-100% of the candidates met the benchmark with all 6 falling in the Target or Acceptable categories.

-Based on the analysis of these AC 2019-2020 results the following change was implemented in AC 2020-2021 for continued improvement: Faculty completed a mandatory Zoom conference early in the semester to discuss the research and expectations of the course; a second mandatory Zoom conference followed two weeks prior to the presentation.
+Based on the analysis of these AC 2020-2021 results the following change was implemented in AC 2021-2022 for continued improvement: Faculty completed a mandatory Zoom conference early in the semester to discuss the research and expectations of the course; a second mandatory Zoom conference followed two weeks prior to the presentation.
 The personal contact may have alleviated anxiety about the research's culminating assessment, leading to better student understanding of the research process.

-Despite these changes, in AC 2020-21, the target was not met.
-86% (6 of 7) students met the target.
+As a result of these changes, in AC 2021-2022, the target was met.
+100% of students (12 out of 12) students successfully met the target.